 - Exposure to topiramate in the womb can cause birth defects in children, and exposed newborns may be smaller and weigh less than expected at birth.
 Exposure to topiramate in the womb may also increase the risk of problems with the development of brain function, such as autism spectrum disorders, intellectual disability or attention deficit hyperactivity disorder (ADHD). - If you are pregnant or able to become pregnant, there are important restrictions on the use of topiramate: - you must not use topiramate to prevent migraine or manage your body weight if you are pregnant.
-If you can become pregnant, you must not use topiramate for these conditions unless you are using highly effective birth control. - if you have epilepsy, you must not use topiramate if you are pregnant unless there are no other treatments that give you sufficient control of seizures.
+If you can become pregnant, you must not use topiramate for these conditions unless you are using highly effective birth control. - if you have epilepsy, you must not use topiramate if you are pregnant unless there are no other treatments that give you sufficient control of seizures. - if you have epilepsy and can become pregnant, you must not use topiramate unless you are using highly effective birth control.
+If you are planning to become pregnant and topiramate is the only treatment giving you sufficient seizure control, you should speak to your doctor, who

-1 Bjørk M, Zoega H, Leinonen MK, et al. Association of Prenatal Exposure to Antiseizure Medication With Risk of Autism and Intellectual Disability.
+&lt;sup>2 Bjørk M, Zoega H, Leinonen MK, et al. Association of Prenatal Exposure to Antiseizure Medication With Risk of Autism and Intellectual Disability.
 JAMA Neurol.
 2022 Jul 1;79(7):672-681. doi: 10.1001/jamaneurol.2022.1269.

-2 Dreier JW, Bjørk M, Alvestad S, et al. Prenatal Exposure to Antiseizure Medication and Incidence of Childhood- and Adolescence-Onset Psychiatric Disorders.
+&lt;sup>3 Dreier JW, Bjørk M, Alvestad S, et al. Prenatal Exposure to Antiseizure Medication and Incidence of Childhood- and Adolescence-Onset Psychiatric Disorders.
 JAMA Neurol.
 2023 Jun 1;80(6):568-577. doi: 10.1001/jamaneurol.2023.0674.
-3 Hernandez-Diaz S, Straub L, Bateman B, et al. Topiramate During Pregnancy and the Risk of Neurodevelopmental Disorders in Children.
+Hernandez-Diaz S, Straub L, Bateman B, et al. Topiramate During Pregnancy and the Risk of Neurodevelopmental Disorders in Children.
 In: ABSTRACTS of ICPE 2022, the 38th International Conference on Pharmacoepidemiology and Therapeutic Risk Management (ICPE), Copenhagen, Denmark, 26-28 August, 2022.
 Pharmacoepidemiol Drug Saf, 2022; 31 Suppl 2:3-678, abstract 47.